becoinc/beco_cordova_sdk/README.md

 We recommend using our default, set at '3', however for applications that require the Beco Beacons to be installed in higher ceilings
 (5-6 meters), it will be necessary to increase the sensitivity level in order to ensure higher levels of location accuracy.
 The higher the ceiling, the higher this threshold should be.
 For other applications, such as placing a Beco Beacon on a desk or other very close applications (less than 1 meter), you can decrease this value substantially in order to maintain location precision.

 This value must be determined experimentally.
 We recommend using the default value unless default behavior shows poor location tracking.
 Acceptable values are from -20 to 50.

-the threshold adjustment value can be set in the following manner:
+The threshold adjustment value can be set in the following manner:
 ```javascript
 BecoCordovaPlugin.setThresholdAdjustment(value);
 ```